causalitaly/causalitaly.github.io/content/docs/last/cfp.md

 All papers must be submitted online via EasyChair submission portal of AIxIA conference [https://easychair.org/conferences/?conf=aixia2021](https://easychair.org/conferences/?conf=aixia2021) selecting "Workshop on Causality Causal-ITALY" as Track.

-All submissions will be thoroughly peer-reviewed by experts based on originality, significance and clarity.
+All submissions will receive a light-touch peer-review by experts based on significance, clarity, and expected contribution to the academic discussions at the workshop.

 Causal-Italy is a specialized workshop without archival proceedings, and no proceedings available on the web.
 As such, many conferences accept duplicate submissions.
 We encourage the authors to carefully examine the policy of the conference/journal they intend to submit their work to before submitting their paper to Causal-Italy.